-The following efforts were made in 2023 to achieve conformance with MECP Procedure F-5-1 and to reduce/eliminate bypass / overflows in the wastewater collection system:
+The following efforts were made in 2024 to achieve conformance with MECP Procedure F-5-1 and to reduce/eliminate bypass / overflows in the wastewater collection system:

 - 1. To reduce basement backups calcite was removed from sanitary sewers at various locations in Exeter. - 2.
 To improve reliability and reduce overflows at the Huron Park Sewage Pumping Station, engineering was carried out for the future upgrade of the facility, including new pumps, controls, electrical, mechanical and instrumentation. - 3.
-Sanitary sewer replacement on William Street (Anne to Sanders) - 4.
+To improve storage capacity, engineering was completed for an Equalization Tank at Huron Park Sewage Pumping Station. - 4.
+Sanitary sewer replacement on Main Street (Ausable River to Walper Street). - 5.
 When urban road reconstruction projects are planned, the wastewater collection system is evaluated by CCTV inspection.
-Sanitary sewers are replaced as necessary and illegal storm/sump pump connections are identified for removal.

-5. To reduce Inflow and Infiltration in the Huron Park Industrial Area, there was an ongoing effort to locate sources of inflow and infiltration and plug abandoned sewers from demolished properties.
+Sanitary sewers are replaced as necessary and illegal storm/sump pump connections are identified for removal. - 6.
+To reduce Inflow and Infiltration in the Huron Park Industrial Area, there was an ongoing effort to locate sources of inflow and infiltration and plug abandoned sewers from demolished properties.

-The following projects are planned for 2024 to reduce/eliminate bypass / overflows in the wastewater collection system:
+The following projects are planned for 2025 to reduce/eliminate bypass / overflows in the wastewater collection system: